-Few studies have so far been conducted on social and personal adjustment among Arab children and adolescents.
-The presents study focused on Arab adolescents in the tenth grade and how resources contributed to the development of adjustment among them.
-Internal resources such as self-control and mental welfare, as well as external resources such as social support, contribute to improving social and personal adjustment.
-The topic is thus of great relevance to the school system.
-The result indicate that students need sensitive, structured assistance during the transition from middle to secondary school.
-The study also made a theoretical contribution to previously accumulated data on adjustment among adolescents in school, especially concerning its importance during periods of transition in the lives of adolescents.
+This study focused on Arab adolescents in the tenth grade and how both personal and social resources contributed to their personal and social adjustment among them.
+Fifteen- to sixteen-year-old students are making the transition from middle to secondary school, and this study indicated the need for and impact of sensitive and structured interventions to facilitate that transition.
+The study also built on existing data on adjustment among adolescents in school, especially the importance of positive social and personal adjustment during periods of transition in the lives of adolescents.

-The study's practical contribution will be in the development of plans for training and implementing self-control skills, workshops on self-control and the development of social and personal skills, anger management, and alternative thinking on how to cope with various social or inner stimuli.
-Such programs can contribute to improving adjustment so as to bring about a reduction in violent behavior and in the drop-out rate.
-It will also help Arab adolescents develop more adaptive behaviors and become integrated into society.
+The study's findings should be used to guide the development of training programs for students in developing and implementing self-control skills, social and personal skills, anger management, and cognitive reframing, thereby enabling them to better cope with various social and inner stimuli.
+Such programs can contribute to improving adjustment so as to bring about a reduction in violent behaviour and in the school dropout rate.
+They will also enable Arab adolescents to develop more adaptive behaviours and become better integrated into society.

-Another practical contribution will in teacher training, through lectures that will make them more aware of the importance of mental welfare among staff, administration, counselors and parents.
-In addition, workshops can be held for parents, teachers and colleagues on the importance of social support during the period of transition between middle and secondary school and the help it can provide during this time of change.
-This can give rise to a support group that will accompany adolescents and help them reduce negative feelings which could deleteriously affect their social and cognitive functioning.
+Another practical contribution will be the increased effectiveness of teacher training and of parent education.
+Workshops should be held for parents, teachers and school staff on the importance of self-control, subjective well-being and social support during the period of transition between middle and secondary school.
+One desired outcome of these workshops would be a support group for adolescents that would help them reduce their negative feelings that could deleteriously affect their social and cognitive functioning.

-6. The Study's Limitations And Proposals For Future Research
+The Study's Limitations and Proposals for Future Research

-The present study suffers from a number of limitations that restrict its ability to be generalized.
-First of all it lacks randomness; it is based on a convenience sample from very specific geographical regions: Muslim Arabs from the ‘Triangle’ region.
-This region contains about 20 per cent of Israel's Muslim Arab population (Israel Central Bureau of Statistics, 2009).
-The sample did not give any representation to Christians, Druze or Bedouins.
-A further study is thus needed, one that will encompass the various different groups in Arab society.
+This study suffers from several limitations that restrict its generalizability.
+First, it lacks randomness; it is based on a convenience sample comprising one ethnic group from a specific geographical region: Muslim Arabs from the ‘Triangle’ region.
+This region contains about 20 per cent of Israel's Muslim Arab population.
+No Christians, Druze or Bedouins were part of the sample.
+Further study is thus needed that will encompass the various groups in Arab society.
 Furthermore, the present study was limited to students in the tenth grade, and so research is needed to obtain data on students of other age groups, especially in middle school.

-Secondly, the research was done using a quantitative methodology and on questionnaires to be filled in by the subjects themselves.
-Such questionnaires are at risk of introducing biases into the findings due to social volition or because of the adolescent desire to express independent and eccentric opinions.
-In the present study all the research variables consisted of internal components of adolescent personalities.
-It must be remembered that self-reporting must be treated with care and reflects no more than a tendency.
+Secondly, the research was done using a quantitative methodology and solely relied on questionnaires completed by the subjects themselves.
+In addition, all the research variables were internal personality components that could only be measured by self-reporting.
+Using questionnaires risks introducing biases into the findings due to social volition or because of the adolescent desire to express independent and eccentric opinions.
+It must be remembered that self-reporting data may reflect no more than a tendency.
 It is therefore recommended to use additional research tools in future, such as questionnaires for teachers and for peers.

-Thirdly, the present study was carried out against a background of a relative dearth of research on the Arab population of Israel.
-This makes it difficult to compare it and its findings to others.
-Follow-up studies can further elucidate certain findings, give them greater precision and make them clearer.
-Such studies may shed light on issues that are relevant also to the present study, such as economic status and academic achievement.
+Thirdly, the study was carried out against a background of a relative dearth of research on the Arab population of Israel, which makes it difficult to compare its findings to others.
+Follow-up studies can further elucidate these findings, give them greater precision and make them clearer.
+Such studies may shed light on issues that are also relevant to the present study, such as economic status and academic achievement.